 Peter earned his doctorate in Egyptology and Near Eastern Studies in 1990 at The Oriental Institute of The University of Chicago.
 He has lived and traveled widely in Egypt and the Middle East, performing research as an epigrapher and archaeologist for his own research projects, as well as for those of the University of Charleston, S.C., the Oriental Institute, and Northern Arizona University.
 He has also organized and guided many successful tours to Egypt for museums, research institutes, and interest groups.
 He has authored articles on Egyptian history, culture and language in peer-reviewed academic journals and publications, as well as the Internet, and he has presented many erudite papers on his research for academic societies and symposia.
 He is also active as a consultant on Egyptological issues to educational organizations (e.g., National Geographic Society), publishers, film and documentary producers, museums, and private and government agencies.

-While he was still a graduate student in the 1980's, Peter gained recognition as the decipherer of the long-lost rules of the Egyptian board game, senet, which was the subject of his doctoral dissertation, and which he licensed for commercial distribution under the name King Tut's Game®.
+While he was still a graduate student in the 1980's, Peter gained recognition as the decipherer of the long-lost rules of the Egyptian board game, senet, which was the subject of his doctoral research, and which he licensed for commercial distribution under the name King Tut's Game®.
 At that time, his decipherment garnered much publicity in the international news media (UPI, Reuters, etc.).
 Future plans include completing his related erudite study, Gaming with the Gods: The Game of Senet and Ancient Egyptian Religious Beliefs.